13 Days Kilimanjaro and Serengeti SafariMount Kilimanjaro, Serengeti, Ngorongoro

 In the morning, you hike east over intervening ridges and valleys to join the Mweka Route, which will be your descent route.
 Turn left toward the mountain and hike up the ridge through a sparse landscape for another hour to the Barafu Hut where you will receive a hot lunch.
 The last water on the route is in the Karanga Valley; there is no water at Barafu Camp, even though Barafu is the Swahili word for “ice.”
 The famous snows of Kilimanjaro are far above Barafu Camp near the summit of the mountain.
 Your tent will be pitched on a narrow, stony, wind-swept ridge, so make sure that you familiarize yourself with the terrain before dark to avoid any accidents.
 Prepare your equipment and warm clothing for your summit climb, and drink a lot of fluids.
 After an early dinner, go to bed for a few hours of precious sleep.

 After a well-deserved breakfast, it is a short, scenic, 3-hour hike back to the park gate.
 Don’t give your porters any tips until you and all your gear have reached the gate safely, but do remember to tip your staff at the gate.
 At Mweka Gate, you can sign your name and add details in a register.
 This is also where successful climbers receive their summit certificates.
 Climbers who reached Stella Point are issued green certificates and those who reached Uhuru Peak receive gold certificates.
-From the Mweka Gate, you will continue down to the Mweka Village, possibly a muddy, 3 km,
+From the Mweka Gate, you will continue down to the Mweka Village, possibly a muddy, 3 km, 1 hour hike if the road is too muddy for vehicles.
+In the Mweka Village, you will be served a delicious hot lunch after which you are driven back to the Hotel in Moshi for an overdue hot shower and comfortable night.

 The drive from the Springlands Hotel to Lake Manyara National Park takes about 4 hours.
 After having a picnic lunch in Manyara, you start a late afternoon game drive, which is the best time to view animals in this park.
 When you approach it from the east, the Rift Valley escarpment looms on the horizon forming an impressive backdrop to the lake.
 In the tall trees of the ground water forest, monkeys leap from branch to branch, and on the escarpment, elephants stand in the shade.
 Other animals frequently seen are zebras, impalas, monkeys, giraffes, buffalos, hippos, and others.